gpaumier/gp2/src/pages/play.rst

    In 2019, I started ballet as part of a class for adult beginners.
 I was not graceful.
 I didn't have great balance.
 But I had fun challenging myself.

+I started playing dodgeball in a local queer pick-up league in 2023, and volleyball in Summer 2024.

 .. ----

 ..
 Travel & Photography